House of Wisdom: Original contributions

-Abu Yusuf Ya‘qub ibn Ishaq al-Kindi was also another historical figure that worked at the House of Wisdom.
+Abū Yūsuf Yaʿqūb ibn Isḥaq al-Kindī was also another historical figure that worked at the House of Wisdom.
 He studied cryptanalysis but he was also a great mathematician.
-Al-Kindi is the most famous for being the first person to introduce Aristotle's philosophy to the Arabic people.
+Al-Kindī is the most famous for being the first person to introduce Aristotle's philosophy to the Arabic people.
 He fused Aristotle's philosophy with Islamic theology, which created an intellectual platform for philosophers and theologians to debate over 400 years.
-A fellow expert on Aristotle was Abu Uthman al-Jahith, who was born in Basra around 776 but he spent most of his life in Baghdad.
-Al-Ma’mun employed al-Jahith as a personal tutor for his children, but he had to dismiss him because al-Jahith was "Goggled-Eyed", i.e., he had wide, staring eyes which made him frightening to look at.
-Al-Jahith was one of the few Muslim scholars who was deeply concerned with biology.
+A fellow expert on Aristotle was Abū ʿUthmān al-Jāḥiẓ, who was born in Basra around 776 but he spent most of his life in Baghdad.
+Al-Ma'mun employed al-Jāḥiẓ as a personal tutor for his children, but he had to dismiss him because al-Jāḥiẓ was "goggled-eyed", i.e., he had wide, staring eyes which made him frightening to look at.
+Al-Jāḥiẓ was one of the few Muslim scholars who was deeply concerned with biology.
 He wrote Book of Animals, which discusses the way animals adapt to their surroundings, similarly to Aristotle's History of Animals.
-In his book, al-Jahith argued that animals like dogs, foxes, and wolves must have descended from a common ancestor because they shared similar characteristics and features such as four legs, fur, tail, and so on.
+In his book, al-Jāḥiẓ argued that animals like dogs, foxes, and wolves must have descended from a common ancestor because they shared similar characteristics and features such as four legs, fur, tail, and so on.

 Mūsā ibn Shākir was an astrologer and a friend of Caliph Harun al-Rashid's son, al-Ma'mun.
 His sons, collectively known as the Banū Mūsā (Sons of Moses), also contributed with their extensive knowledge of mathematics and astrology.
 When their father died, al-Ma'mun became their guardian.
 Between 813 and 833, the three brothers were successful in their works in science, engineering, and patronage.
 Abū Jaʿfar, Muḥammad ibn Mūsā ibn Shākir (before 803 – February 873), Abū al‐Qāsim, Aḥmad ibn Mūsā ibn Shākir (d.
 9th century) and al-Ḥasan ibn Mūsā ibn Shākir (d.
 9th century) are widely known for their Book of Ingenious Devices, which describes about one hundred devices and how to use them.
 Among these was "The Instrument that Plays by Itself", the earliest example of a programmable machine, as well as the Book on Measurement of Plane and Spherical Figures.
 Mohammad Musa and his brothers Ahmad and Hasan contributed to Baghdad's astronomical observatories under the Abbasid Caliph al-Ma'mun, in addition to House of Wisdom research.
 Having shown much potential, the brothers were enrolled in the library and translation center of the House of Wisdom in Baghdad.
 They began translating ancient Greek into Arabic after quickly mastering the language, as well as paying large sums to obtain manuscripts from the Byzantine Empire for translation.
 They also made many original contributions to astronomy and physics.
 Mohammad Musa might have been the first person in history to point to the universality of the laws of physics.
 In the 10th century, Ibn al-Haytham (Alhazen) performed several physical experiments, mainly in optics, achievements still celebrated today.